CristianBarragan/CoffeeBean/docs/03-Foundation/README.md

 # Foundation

-Foundation is the dependency-free contract layer everything else in Coffee Beanery builds on.
+Foundation is the dependency-free contract layer everything else in Foundgine builds on.
 It defines *what* the system talks about — metadata shapes, planning primitives, interfaces, identifiers — without knowing *how* any of it gets executed.